-Retaliation against any member of the Caltech community is strictly prohibited.
-Overt or covert acts of reprisal, interference, discrimination, intimidation, or harassment against an individual or group for exercising its rights under this policy will be subject to appropriate and prompt disciplinary or remedial action.
+Retaliation against any member of the Caltech community who reports an incident of sexual violence is strictly prohibited.
+Overt or covert acts of retaliation, reprisal, interference, discrimination, intimidation or harassment against an individual or group for exercising its rights under this procedure will be subject to prompt and appropriate corrective action.